Jakub Paur

-Jakub Paur (born 4 July 1992) is a Slovak professional footballer who plays as a midfielder for Niké liga club Spartak Trnava.
+Jakub Paur (born 4 July 1992) is a Slovak professional footballer who plays for AS Trenčínas a midfielder.

 Club career

+MŠK Žilina

-He grew up in Višňové, near Žilina.
+Paur grew up in Višňové, near Žilina.
 He is a product of the MŠK Žilina's academy.
 He spent his first senior years on a season-long loan at ViOn Zlaté Moravce.
 Back at Žilina, on 25 July 2013, he scored twice against Slovenian club Olimpija Ljubljana that sealed his side's promotion to the third qualifying round of the 2013–14 UEFA Europa League.
+In 2015, he was forced to undergo surgery due to a cardiac arrhythmia.
+In a run through the Europa League qualifiers in 2015, he was the only player to score against all four opponents, Glentoran, Chisinau, Poltava and also the Spanish Bilbao, against whom his goal started a turnaround.

+Trenčín

+In August 2016, he left for AS Trenčín, who traded him for Jakub Holúbek.
+Over three seasons, he played 65 matches for the team in the Slovak First League, scoring 12 goals.
+In July 2019, he was trialled by Arka Gdynia, but wasn’t offered a contract after failing to pass a medical test.
+Shortly after, he returned to his parent club MŠK Žilina, where he signed a three-year contract.